 Redd distributions were relatively consistent among years in the tributaries surveyed.
-In 2020, redds were observed throughout the Chowade River survey reach, with the highest densities observed in the upper third (Figure 3.1).
+In 2021, redds were observed throughout the Chowade River survey reach, with the highest densities observed in the upper third (rkm 42 - rkm 50) (Figure 3.1).
 Aerial redd densities were similar among monitoring years, with redds typically being concentrated between rkm 38 and rkm 48 (Figure 3.2).
 In Cypress Creek, redds were concentrated between rkm 48 and 52, and rkm 28 and 32 (Figure 3.3), which was consistent among monitoring years (Figure 3.4).
 In the upper Halfway River, redds were almost exclusively observed above rkm 15 (with minor exceptions; Figure 3.5 and Figure 3.6), while distributions were less consistent in Fiddes and Turnoff creeks (Figure 3.5, Figure 3.7, and Figure 3.8).
-This is not surprising given that Fiddes and Turnoff creeks were the most challenging tributaries to survey from the air (due to abundant vegetation, glare, and a higher survey height) and had less obvious concentrations of preferred spawning substrate.
 Finally, redds were distributed relatively evenly in Needham Creek, with potential concentrations between rkm 3 and 4 and rkm 6 and 7 (Figure 3.9 and Figure 3.10).